Effective Change Management Models In 2024

 Data-Driven Decision Making

-In the technological era, data is invaluable.
-Change management can leverage data analytics to understand employee sentiment, monitor the progress of technological implementations, and identify areas of resistance.
-Data-driven insights enable organisations to make informed decisions, adjust change strategies in real-time, and provide targeted support where it's needed the most.
+Data is invaluable in the technological era.
+Change management can leverage data analytics to understand employee sentiment, monitor technological implementations' progress, and identify resistance areas.
+Data-driven insights enable organisations to make informed decisions, adjust change strategies in real-time, and provide targeted support where needed most.

 Emphasising Cybersecurity and Data Privacy